hamshif/Pipelines/README.md

+Pipelines
+==

-WildLines is A home project for Spark ETL's run on Hadoop & locally The project also houses a common module which is reusable in other scala java and JVM contexts
+Pipelines is a home project for Spark ETL's run on Hadoop & locally The project also houses a common module Wild which is reusable in other scala java and JVM contexts

 Pipelines is a multi Pom project enabling elastic mix and match lean dependency Jar builds withing one version The multi-Pom architecture is intended to divorce Maven from version control leaving versioning to Git